WagnerAlvesMelo/fiap-front-end/README.md

 ## Production

-Build the application for production:
+Build the application for production (use dist page to get deploy files):

 ```bash
 # npm